 - How sensitive is a customer type or specific customer to pricing?
 Do you go in high or do you lowball from the get-go?
 Will a last-minute price sweetener help close the deal?

-- What reps are effective closers.
-Who leads the proposal team for your critical, must-have deals?• What reps suffer the least or most customer attrition?
+- Which sales reps suffer the least or most customer attrition?
 Who’s a hunter and who’s a farmer?
 You need both, so select your team based on the data.